Song of the Sea: Ketuba of the Seventh Day of Pesach

-The Ketubá del Seten Dia de Pesah (or כתובה ליום השביעי של פסח – Ketuba Le-yom Ha-shevi`i shel Pesach) is a liturgical poem in Ladino, describing Pharaoh's defeat in the Sea of Reeds.
+The Ketubá del Seten Diya de Pesah (also called 'The Ketubah of the Seventh Day of Passover' כתובה ליום השביעי של פסח) is a liturgical poem in Ladino, describing Pharaoh's defeat in the Sea of Reeds.
 Most Jewish communities sing this poem on 21 Nisan, the seventh day of Passover.
 According to Jewish tradition, this is the day on which Pharaoh's army was drowned in the Sea of Reeds, and the Israelite people sang the Song of the Sea in gratitude for this victory.

-Presumably, this text is called a ketuba ("marriage contract") because the relationship between God and the Jewish people is traditionally described as a marriage, and the splitting of the sea is considered to be an important event leading to that marriage, which ultimately took place 42 days later, at Mt.
-Sinai.
+Presumably, this text is called a ketuba 'marriage contract' because the relationship between God and the Jewish people is traditionally described as a marriage, and the splitting of the sea is considered to be an important event leading to that marriage, which ultimately took place 42 days later, at Mount Sinai.

 A tune for the Ladino poem along with the entire text itself can be found in Isaac Levy's Anthology of Sepharadic Hazzanut.